Con Edison Contracts Its Biggest Battery to Date in New York City

 New York will need a lot more energy storage to meet its goal of reaching 70 percent renewable electricity by 2030 and a carbon-free electricity system by 2040.
 The state has set targets of 1,500 MW of storage by 2025 and 3,000 MW by 2030, and it has created a set of policies including incentives for storage developers and procurement requirements for its biggest utilities.

 Financial terms of the deal were not disclosed, although a Con Edison spokesperson said that the project was likely to come in at an industry-standard project cost of $1 million per megawatt plus an additional 25 percent premium for land and development costs in New York City.
-The state-owned utility New York Power Authority owns the land, which is the site of the former Poletti power plant
+The state-owned utility New York Power Authority owns the land, which is the site of the former Poletti power plant.

 The size of the battery and the economics to justify it represent a big departure compared to the batteries built in the state so far.
 The biggest to date is the 20 MW/16.5 MWh system developed near Albany by Key Capture Energy.

 In New York City, the biggest battery is the 4.8 MW/16.4 MWh Gateway Center project built by developer Enel X to serve Con Edison’s need to reduce grid congestion and defer grid upgrades as part of its Brooklyn-Queens Neighborhood Program.
-Grid reliability is also the core use case for Con Edison’s 2 MW battery at Ozone Park in Queens, and a 1 MW demonstration project with Shell/GI Energy in Staten Island.
+Grid reliability is also the core use case for Con Edison’s 2 MW battery at Ozone Park in Queens and for a 1 MW demonstration project with Shell/GI Energy in Staten Island.

 A battery business case geared toward a renewables-rich future